Impression Evidence: Footprints, Tyre Marks and Casting

 Class characteristics are the outsole design features manufactured into every example of a specific model.
 They include the tread design pattern (the geometric arrangement of lugs, channels, and heel blocks), the overall size and shape of the outsole, and the location and shape of logo or text embossments.
 Class characteristics identify the shoe model and size range.
 The FBI's Shoeprint Image Capture and Retrieval (SICAR) database (via Foster and Freeman in the UK) and the RCMP Treadmate database both maintain reference libraries of outsole designs from major manufacturers, searchable by tread-pattern features.
 New Balance, Nike, Adidas, Vibram, and other manufacturers cooperate with law-enforcement databases in the US, UK, and Canada.
 India's CFSL maintains a smaller manual reference collection; the transition to digital search is ongoing.

 Subclass characteristics arise from the manufacturing process rather than from design.
 A single injection mould may produce multiple shoes with minor consistent variations from mould wear, mould defects, or position in a multi-cavity mould.
 Subclass characteristics are shared among shoes produced from the same mould cavity during the same production period.
 Forensic relevance: if two impressions at a scene share a subclass feature, they may both originate from the same mould position rather than the same individual shoe.
-Examiners must distinguish subclass from individual characteristics before making an identification, particularly for questions where the examiner must state that impressions were made by the same individual shoe.
+Examiners must distinguish subclass from individual characteristics before making an identification, because the presence of a shared subclass feature does not establish that two impressions originated from the same individual shoe.

 Individual characteristics are acquired after the shoe leaves the factory.
 Wear patterns (preferential sole erosion at the heel edge, the ball of the foot, or specific contact zones) develop within days to weeks of use and are increasingly individualising as the pattern becomes more pronounced and complex.
 Randomly acquired characteristics (RACs) are the most individualising: cuts, gouges, punctures, embedded gravel or glass particles, and crack patterns in the sole rubber that occur during use and are unique to the specific shoe's history.
 A sole with three or more distinct RACs matching the questioned impression is generally sufficient for an SWGTREAD identification opinion.